Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 Nmap done: 1 IP address (1 host up) scanned in 193.13 seconds
 ```

-## ftp
+## FTP
-Personally, if a scan finds a listening FTP service, I ALWAYS try to login using *anonymous* user with empty paswword.
+Personally, if a scan finds a listening FTP service, I ALWAYS try to login using *anonymous* user with empty password.
 Let's do that.

 ```console
 $ ftp simple.ctf